henrik42/solo/README.md

 * __Module Deployment__: we deploy only _Solo's_ "backend"-JAR
-  (`solo.core` and `solo.nrepl` and their dependencies, maybe `solo.swank` if you like) as _modules_ (see above) to the app-server (or web-server; see below) running the host application.
+  (`solo.core` and `solo.nrepl` and their dependencies, maybe `solo.swank` if you like) as _modules_ (see above) to the app-server (or web-server; see below) running the host-application.

   In this case we need to jump-start `solo.repl` so that we can access it remotely (remember -- it's not a web-app in this case).